Jagarut/prompter/README.md

 # Groq Prompt Optimizer

-This Python utility uses the Groq LLM provider service to instantly refactor and optimize user prompts.
-It is designed to improve the effectiveness of prompts when working with large language models.
+This Python utility uses the Groq LLM service to optimize user prompts for better performance with large language models.
+It offers both a command-line interface (CLI) and a Streamlit web application for ease of use.

 ## Features

+-   **Prompt Optimization:** Rephrases and optimizes user prompts using Groq's LLM services.
 -   **Prompt Optimization:** Rephrases and optimizes user prompts using Groq's LLM services.
 -   **Configurable:** Uses environment variables or a `.env` file for configuration.
 -   **Modular Design:** Can be used as a module in other Python scripts or run from the command line.